jaanga/sp500/sp500-replay/README.md

 ### Issues / Problems

 * 2017-03-26 ~ ****Colors, opacity, emissivity, lights, shading all need big looking at****
-* Move 100% bar to correct position

 ## Concept

+SP500 replay ~ select and follow entire days of one minute intraday trading.

-See top page
+See also top page

 <!---
 ### Mission